dae at a distance

 With physical return to campus, the technology (hardware and hotspot) loan program of Spring-Summer 2020 will be suspended.
 Students can check out computing hardware (not hotspots) for short-term loan through https://mlc.uga.edu/technology/lending.

-Virtual, face-to-face peer tutoring appointments and study pods will be available on August 27th via our brand new app, Penji.
+Virtual, face-to-face peer tutoring appointments and study pods is available via our brand new app, Penji.
 Directions for downloading Penji and creating an account can be found here.
-If you do not see appointment availability for the course you need, please email email@example.com so that we can work to accomodate your request.
+If you do not see appointment availability for the course you need, please email firstname.lastname@example.org so that we can work to accomodate your request.
 Click here to access more general information on Tutoring.

 Undergraduate Teaching Aides

 In response to COVID-19 and return to campus, the Office of Instruction has funded several Undergraduate Teaching Aides (UTAs) to support faculty and students in the teaching and learning missions of the University.
 The UTA initiative is a joint effort of the Division of Academic Enhancement (DAE) and academic departments in the Colleges and Schools.
 UTAs have the opportunity to receive ongoing training on peer education and support from the DAE.
-If you are interested in applying or have questions about being a UTA, please contact Katy Dwyer at firstname.lastname@example.org with subject line "UTA_fall2020".
+Please note that UTAs must be nominated by a faculty member from a department who has received funding for UTAs.
+If you are interested in applying or have questions about being a UTA, please contact Katy Dwyer at email@example.com with subject line "UTA_spring2021".

 Students enrolled in UNIV courses should access eLearning Commons (eLC) for information on how their courses will be impacted by the University's Pandemic Response Plan.